niflylab/TACI_CalciumImagingPlugin/README.md

 ```
 #### Params File:
-1) The params.csv file could be created in excel before running ORGANIZE.
+1) The *params.csv* file could be created before running ORGANIZE.
 2) The .csv file should have 5 columns with the following headers: filename, phase, position_t, position_z, channel, is_gray.
 	- Each column must contain the parameters that are to be executed.
 For phase and channel, the prefix and number are included.
 If there is no phase or channel, *Na* is set.
 For is_gray, either *Yes* or *No* is set.
 For t_position and z_position, a number within the range of the files must be chosen.
-	- A params.csv file is created after running ORGANIZE with the inputs given.
-If the inputs need to be changed, the params.csv file should be erased or altered to match.
+	- A *params.csv* file is created after running ORGANIZE with the inputs given.
+If the inputs need to be changed, the *params.csv* file should be erased or altered to match.
-	- The following is the params.csv file for Practice > CalciumImaging2 > Neuron3to5
+	- The following is the *params.csv* file for Practice > CalciumImaging2 > Neuron3to5

 		|filename |phase |position_t |position_z |channel |is_gray |
 		|---|---|---|---|---|---|